frictionlessdata/datapackage/content/docs/standard/introduction.md

 ## The Standard

 The Data Package Standard emerges as a solution to these challenges, offering a structured and versatile framework for organizing, documenting, and distributing data.
 Whether you are a data scientist, researcher, data engineer, or data steward, the Data Package Standard is designed to streamline your data management processes and facilitate collaboration, making data more discoverable and usable for everyone involved.
-In-general, the Data Package project consists of this parts:
+In-general, the Data Package standard consists of these parts:

 1. **Specifications**: Comprehensive set of specifications that collectively define a framework for organizing, documenting, and sharing data in a structured and interoperable manner